Chicago Campus Tuition and Fees

 Methods of Payment

-- Others making payments towards a student’s bill may make payments online with a debit/credit card* at Moody’s Non-Student Payment website (Discover, MasterCard, and Visa are accepted*).
+- Others making payments towards a student’s bill may make payments online with a debit/credit card* at Moody’s Non-Student Payment website (Discover, MasterCard, Visa, and American Express are accepted*).

 - Payments by check or money order† may be sent payable to:

 Chicago, IL 60610

 - International payments can be made in the student's home currency using PayMyTuition.
 For more information visit the Student Accounts page in the my.moody.edu student portal.

 *Payments made by credit/debit card may incur a 2.75% Service fee.